 We know you have a choice when it comes to where you receive breast care.
 And we know that when it comes to your breast health, only high-quality care will do.
 Here are a few reasons why Baptist should be your first choice in breast care:

-Early detection and risk reduction for breast cancer through mammography, genetic testing and other screenings.
+Early detection and risk reduction for breast cancer through mammography, cancer risk assessments, genetic testing and other screenings.

-Coordination of services from various providers such as: fertility specialists, licensed therapists and counselors, physical and occupational therapists and nutritionists, as well as coordination of follow-up care for high-risk patients, as needed.
+Coordination of services from various providers such as: cardio-oncologists, fertility specialists and physical and occupational therapists, as well as coordination of follow-up care for high-risk patients, as needed.

 Cancer Patient Navigators

 At Baptist Breast Center, your breast care team will include a dedicated group of doctors, nurses and specialists who will work with you to create a treatment plan tailored to your unique needs.
 You’ll also receive your own Breast Care Nurse Navigator

 who is an experienced oncology nurse to walk with you on your breast health journey.